What is Consolidate Data in Excel?

 - Create Links to Source Data: This will make the report dynamic.
-Consolidate option create the formula for all the other sheets to make the report real dynamic.
+The consolidated option creates the formula for all the other sheets to make the report real dynamic.

-- Under consolidate, option ranges of all the worksheet should be same across worksheets.
+- Under consolidate, option ranges of all the worksheets should be the same across worksheets.

-- We can use any kind of functions in consolidate option.
+- We can use any kind of function in the consolidate option.